acloserview/Noctua-pink-theme/README.md

 # 🌌 Pink-shell 🌌
 Gnome theme created at a bored night :)

-To set Pink-shell theme just open a terminal and run:
+To download and set Pink-shell theme just open a terminal and run:

 - git clone https://github.com/carlosrl19/Pink-shell.git